 - 23 per cent were worried they could be breaching lockdown rules to attend a non-COVID-19 health appointment.

 Both medical and allied health services play an important role in maintaining our general health, providing continuity of care and helping us prevent further medical complications.
 Therefore, the longer you can keep attending such appointments, the better.
 CreakyJoints Australia joins the CCC in urging people to keep a close watch on their ongoing health care and maintenance, and to not allow the ongoing COVID-19 crisis to prevent this crucial healthcare activity.

 Not only will this help you to manage your chronic condition and avoid an escalation in symptoms it will also help reduce pressure on our healthcare system as restrictions ease across the country.

 About the Current Telehealth Items Related to COVID-19

 The measures are outlined on the Medical Benefits Schedule (MBS) Online website: COVID-19 Temporary MBS Telehealth Services.

+The MBS items continue to be updated as the situation evolves.
+The current items include consultations that take place either via telephone or via suitable video apps.
 A service may only be provided by telehealth where it is safe and clinically appropriate to do so.